-The next Global Forum will be held in May/June 2021, subject to the development of the COVID pandemic, and will focus on the link between democracy, the democratic mission of higher education, and sustainable development.
+The next Global Forum will ideally be held in May/June 2021, subject to the development of the COVID pandemic.
+The pandemic influences not only the practical planning of the Global Forum, with several options currently under consideration, but also its content.
+The pandemic has further underlined the link between sustainability, democracy, and social justice.
+It has laid bare the fragility of democratic systems in several parts of the world with the continuing erosion of participatory democracy as inequality and poverty deepen. and will focus on the link between democracy, the democratic mission of higher education, and sustainable development.
 It will address the implications of the COVID pandemic in this context.
-As underlined in a University World News article by the Council of

-Europe and several other partners in this cooperation, it is important higher education help shape the post-COVID-19 world.
+As underlined in a University World News article by the Council of Europe and several other partners in this cooperation, it is important higher education help shape the post-COVID-19 world.

 The Council of Europe is also working on the local mission of higher education.
 Following three invitational conferences, the last of which was held in Strasbourg on June 18 - 19, 2019, a small group has now been established to put forward proposals for an organized European cooperation on this topic.
-The group is chaired by Maija Innola and held its first meeting online on March 20.
+The group is chaired by Maija Innola.